 Do you offer sample critiques?
 Yes!
 But only for those who are booking a full manuscript critique.
 I will do a 3-page sample edit.
 It's important to make sure that you're comfortable with my editing style before proceeding with booking.

 What experience do you have?
 I have a bachelor's degree in Mass Communications and Journalism and a master's degree in English Language Arts/Secondary Education.
 I spent seven years teaching high school English in a public school setting before deciding to pursue writing full time.
-I'm also a traditionally published author.
-I am represented by Caitlen Rubino-Bradway at LKG Agency and my debut novel, KEEPER, was published by Flux Books on January 30th, 2018.
+I'm also a traditionally published and previously agented author.
+My debut novel, KEEPER, was published by Flux Books on January 30th, 2018.
 SEEKER, the sequel was published in the fall of 2019.

 What's your editing style?
 I believe that honesty is the best policy.
 I will be open and honest about your work, but I will deliver all criticism kindly and constructively.
 I will also help you brainstorm ideas for trouble spots and give you suggestions whenever possible.
 I will also make notes of your strengths and things that I like/enjoy as a reader.
 I will be thorough and in-depth and do my very best to give you direct and specific feedback that you can work with.